Skip to content

 OIDC-based API keys do not provide special access to OpenTofu/Terraform modules.
 They are only used to authenticate with the Spacelift API.

-One approach to generating this token is using the Spacelift spacectl CLI.
+You can generate the JWT token using the Spacelift spacectl CLI.
 We consider this the easiest method, as the heavy lifting to obtain the token is done for you.

 1. Follow the instructions on the spacectl GitHub repository to install the CLI on your machine.